TheMechanicalCoder111/Movie-rating-prediction/README.md

 ## Objective
 - Build a regression model that accurately predicts the average rating of movies based on the given features.
-- Evaluate the model performance using metrics such as R² score, Mean Squared Error (MSE), and Mean Absolute Error (MAE).
+- Evaluate the model performance using metrics such as R² score.

 ## Approach
 - Perform basic exploratory data analysis (EDA) and visualization to understand feature relationships.